 - Design High-Converting Landing Pages: A well-designed landing page can dramatically boost your conversion rate.
 Ensure your pages are visually appealing, have a compelling value proposition, and feature a clear call to action.

-- Measure Your Success As You Go: Use metrics and KPIs to track the performance of your marketing strategy with tools like Hubspot and CRM software.
+- Measure Your Success As You Go: Use marketing metrics and KPIs to track the performance of your marketing strategy with tools like Hubspot and CRM software.
 You’d be shocked to know how many businesses report these numbers and do nothing with the data—in my agency days, I saw it happen all the time.
 To get real value out of your metrics, teams should be tracking, documenting, and analyzing these metrics at least weekly in conjunction with campaign tweaks, optimizations, and experiments.

 - Consider the Sales Cycle: B2B sales cycles are typically longer than B2C, sometimes up to a year or more.
 Be patient, persistent (but not too persistent), and remember that building relationships is key.